peteroupc/peteroupc.github.io/morealg.md

 <a id=Logistic_Distribution></a>
 ### Logistic Distribution

-The following new algorithm generates a random number that follows the logistic distribution.
+The following new algorithm generates a partially-sampled random number that follows the logistic distribution.

 1. Set _k_ to 0.
 2. (Choose a 1-unit-wide piece of the logistic density.)
 Run the **algorithm for (1+exp(_k_))/(1+exp(_k_+1))** described in "[**Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernoulli.html)").
 If the call returns 0, add 1 to _k_ and repeat this step.
 Otherwise, go to step 3.